Bunkbed conjecture for complete bipartite graphs and related classes of graphs: Results

-\end{Cor} This is an immediate consequence of Theorem 1 (in the special case of constant probability weights).
-Most interesting examples of edge-transitive graphs are symmetric (i.e. vertex- and edge-transitive) or indeed arc-transitive.
+\end{Cor} Most interesting examples of edge-transitive graphs are symmetric (i.e. vertex- and edge-transitive) or indeed arc-transitive.
 For relations between the different notions of graph transitivity and examples, we refer to \cite{GR}.
 In order to give some concrete examples, we note that in particular the above corollary applies to the following interesting classes of graphs: complete graphs, cycle graphs, the graphs corresponding to regular polyhedra (such as the icosahedral graph), hypercube graphs (such as the cubic graph), the Petersen graph.
 It also applies to complete bipartite graphs.
 Here in fact all pairs of vertices that are non-neighboring have the same set of neighbors.
-This is our motivation for investigating the following situation, which is the main result of our paper: \begin{Thm} Bunkbed conjecture for vertices with the same neighbors.
+This is our motivation for investigating the following situation, which is the main result of our paper: \begin{Thm} The case of vertices with the same neighbors.
 Let $G = (V,E)$ be a finite complete graph with probability weights $p_G \in [0,1]^{E \cup V}$.
 Let $v,w \in V$ such that for all $u \in V \stm \{v,w\}$ we have $p_{vu} = p_{wu}$.
 Then we have